radziminski/off-museum/README.md

-# Sortify
+# OFF Museum
-Web application visualizing different sorting algorithms.

-Built using vanilla Javascript, HTML ans CSS with SASS preprocessor.
+Website made for imaginary modern art museum built with CSS3 with SASS preprocessor, HTML5 and a bit of JQuery.